HomeEmployee Benefits ResourcesLeaves and Time OffStress Leave in British Columbia - A Complete Guide (2025)

 • Maximum duration: Under BC law, there is no set maximum duration for stress leave.
 The length of leave is typically determined based on medical recommendations and discussions between the employee and employer.

-If an employee needs to extend their stress leave in British Columbia:
+If an employee needs to extend their stress leave in British Columbia, they should follow 4 steps below

 • Medical reassessment: Employees should consult their healthcare provider for an updated condition assessment.